omkarcloud/google-maps-scraper/README.md

 ### ❓ Can you tell me about the Done For You service?

-If you need full country data—say all "Restaurants in US"—running using "Detailed" Search Strategy (Default) can take 1-2 weeks on your system.
+If you need full country data—say all "Restaurants in US" (29.5K Cities), can take 10-12 days on your system.

-With our **Done For You service**, we refine your search queries for higher-converting customers and deliver in 1 day.
+With our **Done For You service**, we refine your search queries for higher-converting customers and deliver in 1-2 days.

 **Pricing:** ~$60 for a single category in USA (300K+ results). **$200 off** on your first purchase of $250+.
 So if your project costs $250, you only pay $50!